How To Set Up A RUST Dedicated Server [Windows OR Linux]

 Don’t forget to change the lines to represent the local files and folders and change the settings to achieve your ideal dedicated RUST server environment.

 Then to run that shell script you need to send the command chmod u+x start_rust_server.sh through SSH.

-If you have created the server successfully then it should appear in the RUST server list in game.
+If you have created the server successfully then it should appear in the RUST server list in-game.

-Thanks to these guys for inspiration creating this condensed guide on how to set up your own dedicated RUST server.
+Thanks to these guys for inspiration in creating this condensed guide on how to set up your own dedicated RUST server.